BCComputingClub/BC-ACM-ICPC-Practice/README.md

 For a detailed example of a `ReadMe.txt` file, please see [the ReadMe for the Greatest Common Divisor](ACM Algorithms/src/Greatest_Common_Divisor/).

+## Common Classes

+Common classes, such as those used for graphing problems, should be located in `ACM Algorithms/src/common`

 ## Adding More Algorithms

 To add an algorithm, first clone this repository to make a local branch.